Why did Tasmania need new biosecurity legislation?

 - improved ability for Biosecurity Tasmania to manage biosecurity issues "pre-border" to help keep the risk "offshore" This is a critical development which will allow us to better manage biosecurity risks of concern – such as Queensland fruit fly;

-- a General Biosecurity Duty (or GBD) (note – the GBD is not yet officially proclaimed), which imposes a statutory duty of care on all persons to properly manage biosecurity risks when dealing with any animals, plants or related products.
+- a General Biosecurity Duty (or GBD) (note – the GBD will come into effect on 31 March 2021), which imposes a statutory duty of care on all persons to properly manage biosecurity risks when dealing with any animals, plants or related products.
 This important provision emphasises the importance of shared responsibilities in maintaining a robust biosecurity system;

 - criminal penalties that are more appropriate for the nature and gravity of biosecurity offences, and better aligned with penalties for biosecurity offences in other States.
 These changes will provide a significant disincentive to those who attempt to work around our biosecurity regulations; and,